-UMB students may be trained for free with the assistance of a donor gift, given to the SCC.
+UMB students will be trained for free with the assistance of a donor gift, given to the SCC.

 • Anxiety